 This Office has consistently held that a matter may be dismissed for failure to prosecute when a party fails to appear at a scheduled proceeding or fails to submit required documents.
-Employee did not appear at the Status Conference, and did not provide a written response to my Order for Statement of Good Cause.
-Both were required for a proper resolution of this matter on its merits.
-I conclude that Employee's failure to prosecute her appeal is consistent with the language of OEA Rule 621.
-Employee was notified of the specific repercussions of failing to establish good cause for her failure to attend a scheduled proceeding.
-Accordingly, I find that
+Employee did not submit a brief addressing the jurisdiction issue in this matter as required by the April 21, 2014 Order, and she did not provide a written response to the May 7, 2014, Order for Statement of Good Cause.
+These actions were required for a proper resolution of this matter on its merits.
+I find that Employee's failure to prosecute her appeal is consistent with the language of OEA Rule 621.
+Employee was notified of the specific repercussions for failing to submit